-Britta Warren’s practice emphasizes bankruptcy and commercial litigation.
+Britta Warren is the firm’s Managing Partner, overseeing all aspects of operations and long-term strategic planning.
+Her practice emphasizes on bankruptcy and commercial litigation.
 Britta has represented creditors, vendors, banks and individuals in bankruptcy and state and federal court litigation.
 Her bankruptcy experience includes automatic stay, violations, valuation and claims litigation, lien avoidance proceedings, and prosecuting and defending adversary proceedings involving nondischargeability claims and preference recovery.
 Britta joined Black Helterline in 2012 after practicing at a boutique creditor’s rights firm.

 Britta was raised in a small town in Kansas.
 She moved to Portland in 1998 to attend Reed College and eventually graduated Magna Cum Laude from the University of California at Santa Cruz with a degree in the Classics.
 She returned to her home state to become the eighth person in her family to graduate from the University of Kansas School of Law.
 In law school Britta received an award of merit in Advanced Bankruptcy Instruction.